 The coefficient describing a scientist’s selection of a sub-region under a parent region is termed as “attractiveness.”
 This measure signifies the probability of choosing that region among all regions nested within the same parent region.
 For instance, between 1995 and 1999, the attractiveness values for the USA, Canada, and Mexico were 0.63, 0.32, and 0.05, respectively.
 This indicates that when scientists decide to move to North America from a location in other continents, the probability of choosing the USA as their destination is 0.63.

-The configuration model
+The weighted configuration model

 We calculated the expected number of movements across different institutions using a configuration model in which all the movements were randomized[40].
-Let S1 denote the set of institutions within the top 30 countries, and S2 denote the set of institutions located in one of the top 10 cities in the top 20 countries.
-The simulated number of movements from institution a∈S1 to institution b∈S2 is denoted as m'a,b and calculated by
+Let S denote the set of institutions involved with detailed geographical information.
+The simulated number of movements from institution a,b∈S to institution is denoted as m'a,b and calculated by